georgemuriithi/shale-gas-wells/README.md

 - X<sub>i</sub> - decision variable to purchase the i<sup>th</sup> gas well (If purchasing the i<sup>th</sup> gas well: X<sub>i</sub> = 1, if not: X<sub>i</sub> = 0)

 ## Solution approach
+The wells are divided into **new wells** and **old wells**.
+New wells do not have data on gas production per month, non-gas production per month and hours operated per month.
+This data is available in old wells.

-Because of the way the wells are divided into **new wells** and **old wells,** **regression** was used to predit the monthly average productions of new wells for the first 6 months and **exponential smoothing** was used to predict the monthly average productions of old wells for the last 6 months.
+Therefore, **regression** was used to predit the monthly average productions of new wells for the first 6 months and **exponential smoothing** was used to predict the monthly average productions of old wells for the last 6 months.

 The following **advanced decision tree-based models** were tested for regression: